galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 Solid tissues often contain closely related cell types, and correlation of gene expression between these cell types leads to collinearity, making it difficult to resolve their relative proportions in bulk data.
 To deal with collinearity, MuSiC employs a tree-guided procedure that recursively zooms in on closely related cell types.
 Briefly, we first group similar cell types into the same cluster and estimate cluster proportions, then recursively repeat this procedure within each cluster.
 At each recursion stage, we only use genes that have low within-cluster variance, a.k.a. the cross-cell consistent genes.
 This is critical as the mean expression estimates of genes with high variance are affected by the pervasive bias in cell capture of scRNA-seq experiments, and thus cannot serve as reliable reference.

-  In this section we will use mouse data.
+  In this section we will use mouse data as well as known epithelial and immune cell markers.

 > ### {% icon hands_on %} Hands-on: Data upload
 >